lucie-farrell/ULTERA-contribute/README.md

 ## This Dataset

-- _Your name, affiliation, and contact_
+- _Lucie Farrell, Penn State University, lqf5273@psu.edu
 - _Brief description_
 - _Anything else you like to say_